apache/linkis-website/versioned_docs/version-1.0.2/development/linkis_compile_and_package.md

 How to install Spark engine separately?
 Please refer to [Linkis Engine Plugin Installation Document](deployment/engine_conn_plugin_installation.md)

-## 4. How to modify the Hadoop, Hive, and Spark versions that Linkis depends on
+## 5. How to modify the Hadoop, Hive, and Spark versions that Linkis depends on

 Please note: Hadoop is a big data basic service, Linkis must rely on Hadoop for compilation;
 If you don't want to use an engine, you don't need to set the version of the engine or compile the engine plug-in.

 Specifically, the version of Hadoop can be modified in a different way than Spark, Hive, and other computing engines, as described below:

-#### How to modify the Hadoop version that Linkis depends on?
+### 5.1 How to modify the Hadoop version that Linkis depends on

 Enter the source package root directory of Linkis, and manually modify the Hadoop version information of the pom.xml file, as follows: